mcoughlin/ztfperiodic/README.md

 If you see `GPUassert: all CUDA-capable devices are busy or unavailable gcex/src/manager.cu 57`, type `nvidia-smi` and check `Volatile GPU-Util`.
 Try `export CUDA_VISIBLE_DEVICES=1`.

 ## Installation
 Using a conda environment:
-conda install astropy Cython h5py matplotlib numpy pandas scipy pytables conda install -c conda-forge astropy-healpix astroquery astroplan healpy pip install penquins
+`conda install astropy Cython h5py matplotlib numpy pandas scipy pytables`
+`conda install -c conda-forge astropy-healpix astroquery astroplan healpy`
+`pip install penquins`
 Install from source: https://github.com/ejaszewski/periodfind

+[you may find that a single call including all the packages listed under conda results in a more smooth install]